chizzletaz/BakeAndBinge/README.md

 ***
 # **User Experience (UX)**
 ## **Strategic level**
-Why?
-I always like baking and cooking.
-I learned a lot from my mother and grandmother (who didn’t? :)) As a tribute to my grandmother I named the site Mia’s Baking Corner.

 The target audience are users that want to search recipes and add their own.
 I want to create a website for people to find nice recipes and give them the opportunity to add their own.
-With this project I hope to show my knowledge and application of the added coding skills I’ve learning, i.e. Python, using Flask and MongoDB.
+With this project I also hope to show my knowledge and application of the added coding skills I’ve learning, i.e. Python, using Flask and MongoDB.

 ### **User stories:**
 *First time users:*